 How smartphones can bring on a museum renaissance

 The product I’d like to present today is a platform for augmented-reality experiences targeted to museums and art galleries.
 The decline in attendance to museums is a problem I care about.
 Despite numerous attempts to attract new visitors this trend doesn’t seem to slow down any time soon.
 It’s becoming increasingly important to leverage new technology to enhance the value proposition of exhibitions.
-The presented platform would consist primarily in a customisable mobile app that replaces the old devices used for guided tours and enables new interactions.
+The presented platform would consist primarily of a customizable mobile app that replaces the old devices used for guided tours and enables new interactions.

+The considerations provided thereafter are not only given from personal experience, but also from dedicated sessions of ethnographic observations in visited museums.
 Upon entering most museums today we are offered the possibility of use old, clunky devices: the audioguides.
 They come in different shapes and sizes, but for the most they’re neither convenient nor attractive.
 Museums could leverage smartphones to entice visitors.
 Attendees would be offered either use their smartphones by downloading the dedicated app or borrow the museum’s devices.
 Using smartphones instead of audioguides has two positive effects, let the visitors use a device they’re familiar with and save on the cost of maintaining and acquire physical audioguides.
 The shift to smartphone technology would also ease content management.

 Transitioning to a mobile-centric “audioguide” would let us leverage all of the phone sensors.
 One of the greatest trend of these years is AR and using it here would be perfect considering the visual and experiential component of the exhibitions.
 The novelty could draw more people in, becoming a unique selling point, especially for young people and children.
 Leveraging AR would enable us to give a more immersive presentation e.g. showing related real-sized paintings side-by-side to the real ones and personalised paths in the museum based on the user’s interests.